kuwisdelu/MSIResearch/README.md

 (If you access the servers from multiple machines, you will need to do this on each machine you use.)

+#### 6. Access the Magi cluster

+You can then access the Magi cluster from the Khoury login servers:

+`ssh viteklab@Magi-02`

+Please contact the Magi cluster maintainer for `viteklab` credentials.

 ### SSH keys for Magi servers

-Because we currently rely on shared login credentials for `viteklab` members, please do __NOT__ set up SSH keys on Magi servers.
-You will be asked for password authentication when connecting to any Magi node.
+By default, you will be asked for password authentication when connecting to any Magi node.

+You can use the `magi copy-id` command line utility to set up SSH keys on Magi nodes.
+See `Magi-README.md` for details.